Marguerite Oswald: Move to New York City

-In August 1952, Oswald and Lee moved to New York City, where they lived for a short time with her son John Pic, a Coast Guard staff sergeant who worked at the Port Security Unit at Ellis Island, and who lived with his 18-year-old wife Marge and their three-month-old son in an apartment at 325 East 92nd Street.
+In August 1952, Oswald and Lee moved to New York City, where they lived for a short time with her son John Pic, who had served in the Coast Guard before transferring to the Air Force and earning the rank of staff sergeant.
+At that time, he worked at the Port Security Unit at Ellis Island and lived with his 18-year-old wife Marge and their three-month-old son in an apartment at 325 East 92nd Street.
 Though John and Marge initially bonded with twelve-year-old Lee, Oswald and Lee's stay there, which the young couple understood to be a visit, was turbulent.
 This was owing to Oswald's conflict with Marge, and her stated desire to move in with them permanently, one which the couple rejected.
 During the Oswalds' stay, Lee enrolled in the seventh grade at Trinity Evangelical Lutheran School on Watson Avenue.
 On September 30, after several weeks of inconsistent attendance, Lee enrolled in P.S.
-117, a junior high school in the Bronx, where he was teased by classmates for his regional clothes and accent, Around this same time, John noticed that Lee's disposition at home changed.
+117, a junior high school in the Bronx, where he was teased by classmates for his regional clothes and accent.

+Around this same time, John noticed that Lee's disposition at home changed.
 No longer well-behaved, he was hostile to him and their mother, and disrespectful of authority.
 A few days after an incident in which Marge related that Lee threatened her with a pocket knife, the Oswalds moved out of the Pics' apartment, Lee's rapport with the Pics now permanently broken.
 Oswald found a one-room basement apartment at 1455 Sheridan Avenue, and found a job at Lerner Shops.
 However, Lee became truant, preferring to stay home to read and watch television over attending school.
 Because neither his mother nor school authorities were able to compel his return to school, truancy charges were brought against him, stating that he was "beyond the control of his mother insofar as school attendance is concerned."
 Lee was sent to Youth House, an institution where children underwent psychiatric observation, where he stayed from April 16 to May 7, 1953.
 Lee was found to exhibit higher-than-normal intelligence for his age, and showed no signs of neurological impairment or mental illness, having scored 118 on an IQ test.
 However, Chief Psychiatrist Dr. Renatus Hartogs found: